Best Practices for School Emergency Management

 The Right Partners

-Successful implementation is just one of the many pillars that define true success.
-The right partner will demonstrate a commitment to your success from the outset.
-For example, look for someone who asks you questions to tailor your emergency management implementation and solution rather than simply presents a menu of their products.
+• Look for a vendor who asks you questions to tailor your emergency management implementation and solution, rather than simply presenting a menu of their products.

-Chances are your own school or district may encounter changes to staff, protocols, requirements, and expectations once your emergency management solution is in place, so you need a partner dedicated to your continued success, from strategy to implementation to maintenance and updates.
+• As your school or district encounters changes to staff, protocols, requirements, and expectations once your emergency management solution is in place, you need a partner dedicated to your continued success, from strategy to implementation to maintenance and updates.